 - Membership in the Pediatric Brain Tumor Consortium of the National Institutes of Health and the Children’s Oncology Group (COG) to bring the most advanced chemotherapy options, the most sophisticated radiation treatments and the most effective surgical procedures to children with tumors that are hard to treat

 Our team provides direct care to our young patients at our weekly Brain Tumor Clinic.
 This is a time when all types of team members meet to see patients one-on-one.

 They check your child's health and progress, give care, make any needed treatment changes and suggest ways to meet any other health needs your child may have.
-At most clinic visits, your child will not see all members of the team — only those that she needs to see or that you ask to see that week.
+At most clinic visits, your child will not see all members of the team – only those that they need to see or that you ask to see that week.